Prelude

 9. Path leading to small gate of Faber Crest Heights condominium

 Just after the path, you will notice several trees, which on closer observation are quite unique.
 Can you see that the branches emerging from the trunk like fingers and in tiers – something like a pagoda?
 Notice also that the leaves are arranged in whorls, like a fan.
 This is tree is known as the Indian Pulai.
 If you come by at night when the tree is flowering, the small white flowers emit a very strong almost overpowering sickly sweet smell.
 You may have noticed that smell at some open-air HDB carparks and wondered where it came from.
 Now you know!
 The bark of the tree also contains chemicals called alkaloids, which can be used to treat malaria.
-For more details and better pictures, this is a good site
+For more details and better pictures, this is a good site.

 If you are around here during the evening, you will notice many small birds spinning and swooping acrobatically in the air over the water.
 I think these are House Swifts out hunting for insects.
 These bird build their nests under the eaves of houses, from feathers, straw, papers and whatever they can find, glued together with their saliva.
 In case you were wondering, the edible and very expensive Chinese delicacy, bird’s nest soup, comes from the nest of the Swiftlet, a cousin of the House Swifts.
 Fortunately for the House Swift, their nests are not harvested so they are safe for the moment.
 For more information click here.